henvic/wedeploycli/README.md

 or download from our [stable release channel](https://dl.equinox.io/wedeploy/we/stable).

-To update this tool, just run `we update`.
+To update this tool, just run `liferay update`.

 ## Dependencies
 The following external soft dependencies are necessary to correctly run some commands: